FGiannini95/FGiannini95/README.md

 ### Technologies I work with:

 - HTML
-- CSS
+- CSS3
 - JavaScript
 - React
 - Node.js
-- Express
+- MySQL
-- MongoDB
+- Figma

 ### About Me:

 I'm Federico Giannini, a passionate Full Stack Developer with experience in building web applications using a variety of technologies.
 I specialize in front-end and back-end development, with a strong focus on creating efficient and user-friendly interfaces.
-I thrive in collaborative environments where I can contribute my skills to create impactful software solutions.
+I am looking for a collaborative environments where I can contribute wth my skills to create impactful software solutions.

-Feel free to reach out to me through my social media profiles or via email at [your@email.com].
+Feel free to reach out to me through my social media profiles or via email at [fgiannini95@gmail.com].

 <!--